launchableinc/cli/docs/integrations/ctest.md

     ctest test_list.json > launchable-subset.txt
 ```

+The `--build` should use the same `<BUILD NAME>` value that you used before in `launchable record build`.

+The `--target` option should be a percentage, such as `10%`.
+This creates a subset of the most useful test targets that will run in 10% of the full execution time.
+We'll suggest a value for you to start with.

-The file will contain the subset of tests that should be run.
-Now invoke CTest by passing those as an argument:
+This command creates a `launchable-subset.txt` file that contains the subset of tests that should be run.
+You can now invoke CTest to run exactly those tests:

 ```bash
 # run the tests